Honolulu from atop Diamond Head State Monument (Leahi Crater), Honolulu, Oahu, Hawaii, United States of America, Pacific

-One of the most recognizable icons in Hawaii, this volcanic ash cone overlooks Waikiki’s coastline—a tectonic memory from an explosion half a million years ago, measuring more than 3,497 feet across.
+One of the most recognizable sites in Hawaii, this volcanic ash cone overlooks Waikiki’s coastline—a tectonic memory from an explosion half a million years ago, measuring almost 3,500 feet across.
 British sailors named it Diamond Head in the 1800s, mistaking calcite crystals in the crater’s soil for jewels.
-Despite its volcanic grandeur, the ascent takes most hikers an hour, weighing in at 560 feet of elevation gain and 1.6 miles roundtrip.
-At the top, on a clear day, you can see forever... or at least all of Oahu’s south shore, from Koko Head Crater and Waikiki to the Waianae Mountains.
+Despite its volcanic grandeur, the ascent takes most hikers an hour or so, clocking in at 560 feet of elevation gain and 1.6 miles round-trip.
+At the top, on a clear day, you can see all of Oahu’s south shore, from Koko Crater and Waikiki to the mountains of the Wai’anae Range.